Containerize your PHP application (Docker 101)

 Let’s make one thing clear, the only job that a container has to do is to perform a task.

-The prove of this concept is to enter one of the commands above.
+The proof of this concept is to enter one of the commands above.

-What you will see is that after Docker has downloaded all the layer of the image and made the container, it will be exited.
+What you will see is that after Docker has downloaded all the layers of the image and made the container, it will be exited.

 You can check the status of your container using the command